SkylineCommunications/dataminer-docs/connector-help/connector_help/Cybersense_CYQ504.md

 Here you find the voltage on the 4 ports and general parameters about the device.

-There are also 2 buttons that can be used to reset the error led and to querry the settings of the device.
+There are also 2 buttons that can be used to reset the error led and to query the settings of the device.